Michael Flynn case does not have to be immediately dismissed, appeals court rules

 The decision by the full court reverses an earlier ruling by a three-judge panel of the same court that ordered Sullivan to immediately close the case.

-Judge Thomas Griffith said it would be premature for the appeals court to intervene before Sullivan had rendered a decision.
+Judge Thomas Griffith said it would be premature for the appeals court to intervene and force Sullivan’s hand before he had rendered a decision.

 “Today we reach the unexceptional yet important conclusion that a court of appeals should stay its hand and allow the district court to finish its work rather than hear a challenge to a decision not yet made.
-That is a policy the federal courts have followed since the beginning of the Republic,” Griffith wrote in a statement concurring with the court’s unsigned per curiam order.
+That is a policy the federal courts have followed since the beginning of the Republic,” Griffith wrote in a statement concurring with the court’s unsigned per curiam opinion.

+The court also rejected Flynn’s attempt to have his case reassigned to a different judge, finding “no basis for disqualifying” Sullivan.

-Judges Karen Henderson and Neomi Rao filed separate dissents.
+Judges Karen Henderson and Neomi Rao, who sided with Flynn in the initial panel decision, dissented.

+Henderson called for Sullivan’s removal from the case and said he had compromised his impartiality “beyond repair” by seeking review of the panel’s decision by the full court and hiring an attorney to represent him before the D.C.
+Circuit.

 Judge Sullivan’s refusal to immediately dismiss Flynn’s case raises novel questions about the limits of judicial power